Free download of artworks

 Many of the works in the SMK collection are marked as public domain.
 They belong to the public – which means that they belong to you, too.

-Approximately 25,000 images of artworks on our website are in the Public Domain and can be found by searching the website through the search bar.
+Approximately 25,000 images of artworks on our website are in the Public Domain and can be found via Search the Collection.
 The quality varies but we are working on replacing the older recordings with new high quality images.

 On this page we have compiled a selection of 160 images in extra high resolution, featuring some of the most prominent artworks in our collections.
 Scroll down to find them.